caseykneale/VIMKiller/README.md

-This project has been sunset to introduce (https://github.com/caseykneale/VIMKillerRecharged)[VIMKiller RECHARGED]!
+This project has been sunset to introduce [https://github.com/caseykneale/VIMKillerRecharged](VIMKiller RECHARGED)!
 It is still viable but the team is working from a new direction now.
 Stay safe out there!

 # VIMKiller